Indonesia Visa for Vietnamese Citizens

 The visa-free 30-day stay cannot be extended under any circumstances.
 If you need to remain in Indonesia longer, you must exit the country and re-enter after the one-month period expires.

-The Electronic Visa C1 allows a visit of 60 days and also won’t expire within the next 90 days.
+For example, the Electronic Visa C1 allows a visit of 60 days and also won’t expire within the next 90 days.
 It’s a perfect option for those who want to be in Indonesia longer than one month for tourism.

 Long-Term Visas obtained through embassies typically allow stays from 90 days to several months, depending on the visa category and purpose of travel.